Beef and Black Bean Taco Salad

 - I think this is just delicious; hope you enjoy!

 This recipe has been added to a new category called Weekend Food Prep to help you find recipes you can prep or cook on the weekend and eat during the week!

 Ingredients for meat/bean mixture:

-- 1 can black beans, rinsed and drained (can use kidney beans or small red beans)
+- one 15 oz. can black beans, rinsed and drained

 - 1 tsp. ground cumin